KarthikM05/KarthikM05/README.md

 ## 🚀 About Me
 - 🎓 MBA in Business Analytics (AI/ML) from Christ University
 - 🎓 BE in Electronics & Communication Engineering
-- 💼 3.5+ years in IT deployments (RFID, POS, kiosks, global rollouts)
+- 💼 3 years in IT deployments (RFID, POS, kiosks, global rollouts)
-- 💼 Associate Program Manager in AI automation (healthcare, insurance, industrial domains)
+- 💼 3.5 years as an Associate Program Manager in AI automation (healthcare, insurance, industrial domains)
 - ✈️ Airline strategy project during MBA sparked my interest in aviation & aerospace program management
 - 🌍 Experienced in global coordination, compliance frameworks, and operational governance